yurivish/yuri.is-2018/content/scribbles/the-artists-of-magic.md

 The charts below reveal patterns of artistic contribution over time for Magic's top artists.

 Card sets are ordered horizontally over time, with card volume shown by height.
-Hover over a chart to compare individual sets across artists.
+Hover or tap a chart to compare individual sets across artists.

 <svg class='block'>
 		<defs>